 Jim was instrumental in litigating the 2008 California case Jonathan L., in which a state appellate court reversed its previous ruling that homeschooling was illegal.
 This put an end to years of controversy over the legal status of homeschooling in California and set a precedent that affects other states as well.

-In addition to serving as HSLDA’s vice president of litigation and development and penning many of the most popular articles in HSLDA’s Home School Court Report magazine, Jim is the vice president of HSLDA Action and chairman of ParentalRights.org.
+Jim became the president of HSLDA in 2022 after serving as vice president of litigation and development for seven years.
+In addition to penning many of the most popular articles in HSLDA’s Home School Court Report magazine, Jim has written columns for National Review, Newsmax, the Sacramento Bee, and the Press-Enterprise (Riverside, California).
+Jim also serves as the president of HSLDA Action and board chairman of ParentalRights.org and ParentalRightsFoundation.org.

 Before coming to HSLDA, Jim represented numerous right-to-life groups in campaign finance cases and clerked for an appellate court judge in Oregon.
 He graduated with highest honors from Regent University School of Law in 1996.
 Jim is a veteran of the US Navy and served on active duty in Operation Desert Storm.Jim and his wife Debbie live in Stephenson, Virginia.
 They have seven children and four grandchildren.
 The Masons homeschooled all of their children through high school.
 In his spare time, Jim is an avid bird watcher.